kkgagno/k8screate/Readme.md

 Grafana - Graphing interface  to display dashboards / metrics.
 Uses prometheus and loki as plugins for graphs as well as logs.

 Loki - Efficient logging solution that intergrates with Grafana.

+NGINX - Load balancer software, in this case NGINX is used for the loadbalancer / endpoint for Kubernetes control planes.

 ---